itayalush1/dotfiles/README.md

 #MAJOR UPDATE!
 switched to OpenSUSE!
-new distro means new setup, so here I am! changed background, bought new display, lots of big updates coming at ya fast. the entire theme essetialy has been changed.
+new distro means new setup, so here I am! changed background, bought new display, lots of stuff. the entire theme essetialy has been changed.
 I did not keep the old one since i feel like that was merely an entry point to ricing, now i'm starting to put thought into it and making it better. next time I switch I will create a new project so that this theme stays.